zalando/skipper/docs/operation/operation.md

 ### Open Policy Agent span

-When one of the Open Policy Agent filters is used, child spans with the operation name `openpolicyagent` are added to the Trace.
+When one of the Open Policy Agent filters is used, child spans with the operation name `open-policy-agent` are added to the Trace.

 The following tags are added to the Span, labels are taken from the OPA configuration YAML file as is and are not interpreted:
 - `opa.decision_id=<decision id that was recorded>`